jfpettit/reflo/README.md

 This code has not been tested with recurrent networks.

 ## Future Plans
-- Test model and results saving utility
 - Add support for recurrent networks
 - Benchmark A2C and PPO on a suite of tasks
 - Implement other algorithms listed above
 - Blog post
+- Implement a session restoring functionality